Dual-objective Language Models: Training Efficiency Without Overfitting: Conclusion

 \subsubsection{Reproducibility Statement}

 To ensure reproducibility of our work we provided the guidelines on how to train language models on both objectives at the same time in \cref{sec:objective}.
 For our model parameters and hyperparameters we specified those in \cref{sec:pretrain}.
 We describe how we perform the evaluations, the number of mask tokens used for PLL, the prompt formats, and log-likelihood normalizations in \cref{sec:evaluation}, \cref{app:norm}, and \cref{app:pll}.
 We openly release our custom training and evaluation code at { \url{https://github.com/ltgoslo/dual-language-models}}.
 The training code is based on the common and freely distributed deep-learning framework \texttt{PyTorch} \citep{10.5555/3454287.3455008}.
+The trained models are released openly under the Apache 2.0 license for further investigation at { \url{https://huggingface.co/ltg/dual-lm-470m}}.